-Ideas of and issues in participatory research including overcoming barriers.
+Ideas of and issues in Lived Experience leadership including overcoming barriers.

 The National Mental Health Consumer and Carer Forum and the National Primary Health Network Mental Health Lived Experience Engagement Network acknowledge the Traditional Custodians of the lands and waters on which we work and live on across Australia.
 We recognise their continuing connection to land, waters, culture and community.
 We pay our respects to Elders past and present.

 “A lived experience recognises the effects of ongoing negative historical impacts and or specific events on the social and emotional wellbeing of Aboriginal and Torres Strait Islander peoples.
 It encompasses the cultural, spiritual, physical, emotional and mental wellbeing of the individual, family or community.

 “People with lived or living experience of suicide are those who have experienced suicidal thoughts, survived a suicide attempt, cared for someone through a suicidal crisis, been bereaved by suicide or having a loved one who has died by suicide, acknowledging that this experience is significantly different and takes into consideration Aboriginal and Torres Strait Islander peoples ways of understanding social and emotional wellbeing.” - Aboriginal and Torres Strait Islander Lived Experience Centre

 We welcome Aboriginal and Torres Strait Islander people to this site and invite them to provide any feedback or items for inclusion.